Downpatrick: Places of interest

+The cathedral features in the US sitcom "It's Always Sunny in Philadelphia".

-St Patrick's Day Parade
+St Patrick's Day parade

 St Patrick's Day is celebrated in Downpatrick through an annual cross-community parade which goes through the centre of the town.
 This is the one day of the year that Downpatrick closes its main streets so that celebrations can begin.
-The celebrations occurs every year on the 17th of March.
+The celebrations occurs every year on 17 March.
 Newry, Mourne and Down District council in recent years have lengthened the celebrations from one day to the entire week full of history exhibitions and family events.

 Downpatrick's St Patrick's Day celebrations are also popular for tourists especially because of the town's history of St Patrick and because of his burial site.

 Demography

+2021 census

+On census day (21 March 2021) there were 11,545 people living in Downpatrick.
+Of these: